nodejs/abi-stable-node/napi_js_data.md

 - `[in]  external_data`: Pointer to the underlying byte buffer of the ArrayBuffer
 - `[in]  byte_length`: The length in bytes of the underlying buffer
 - `[in]  finalize_cb`: Optional callback to call when the ArrayBuffer is being collected
-- `[in]  finalize_hint`: Optional hint to pass to the finalize callback during collection.
+- `[in]  finalize_hint`: Optional hint to pass to the finalize callback during collection
 - `[out] result`: A `napi_value` representing a JavaScript ArrayBuffer

 #### Return value